-Mechanism for Environment Learning," the feature discretizer component works in both directions, so it is sufficient for the network to send spikes of the right index (coming from the right cell in a population with place fields) into the feature discretizer, which will reconstruct the locations in the environment.
+The second design issue to be considered is how information about the goal and the current location can be used to generate motor signals for the virtual rat.
+As discussed in section 9.1, the feature discretizer component works in both directions, so it is sufficient for the network to send spikes of the right index (coming from the right cell in a population with place fields) into the feature discretizer, which will reconstruct the locations in the environment.
 The direction calculator then computes a direction for the virtual rat, which advances at a default speed in the absence of any other signals from the network.

 Although the discussion of encoding and retrieval focuses on a single recurrent network, the algorithm outlined in the introduction requires several populations, each with cells corresponding to place fields in the maze.
-In the current model region CA3 encodes an episodic memory of paths taken during exploration, learning adjacency relations between place fields in the direction of the rat's motion.
-During the navigation task, activation of a CA3 cell corresponding to current location then recalls known neighboring place cells through the strengthened recurrent connections.
-The activity of recalled neighbors propagates to the CA1 population, where the afferent input elicits a persistent sub-threshold depolarizing response.
+In the current model region CA3 encodes an episodic memory of paths taken